Alfa Romeo 75: Motorsports

 Gianfranco Brancatelli won the 1988 ITC series with Alfa 75 Turbo and Giorgio Francia placed second in the 1991 ITC.
 The 9th Giro d'Italia automobilistico in 1988 was won by the team of Miki Biasion, Tiziano Siviero and Riccardo Patrese with a 75 Turbo Evoluzione IMSA.
 A 75 Turbo Evoluzione IMSA also won the 10th Giro d'Italia automobilistico in 1989.

 The British Alfa Romeo Dealer Team ran a pair of cars in the 1986–87 seasons with drivers Rob Kirby and John Dooley.
-Racing in Class B, the team started with the V6 version of the 75, alongside their older GTV6, before upgrading to the 75 turbo.
-They were able to match the pace of the Ford Escort RS turbos but once Frank Sytner's BMW M3 appeared, they were rendered uncompetitive.
+Racing in Class B, the team started with the V6 version of the 75, alongside the older GTV6, before upgrading to the 75 Turbo.
+They were able to match the pace of the Ford Escort RS Turbos but once Frank Sytner's BMW M3 appeared, they were rendered uncompetitive.